-- estimates of the outcome of our New Drug Application ("NDA") resubmission to the U.S Food and Drug Administration ("FDA") for SUSTOL® (granisetron) Injection, extended release ("SUSTOL") and potential regulatory approval for and commercial launch of SUSTOL; - the possibility that the FDA might not interpret the results of our recent Phase 3 MAGIC study for SUSTOL for the prevention of delayed chemotherapy induced nausea and vomiting ("CINV") associated with highly emetogenic chemotherapy ("HEC") regimens to be sufficient to support as broad a label indication as we might desire; - the anticipated progress of our current research and development programs for HTX-011, HTX-019, and any other research and development programs we may pursue, including the initiation of new clinical trials and preclinical testing and the results of bioequivalence and stability studies; - whether safety and efficacy results of our clinical trials and other required tests for approval provide data to warrant further development and potential regulatory approval of SUSTOL or any of our other product candidates; - if approved, the market conditions at commercial launch of SUSTOL or other future product candidates;
+- estimates of the outcome of our New Drug Application ("NDA") resubmission to the U.S. Food and Drug Administration ("FDA") for SUSTOL® (granisetron) Injection, extended release ("SUSTOL") and potential regulatory approval for and commercial launch of SUSTOL; - the possibility that the FDA might not interpret the results of our Phase 3 MAGIC study for SUSTOL for the prevention of delayed chemotherapy-induced nausea and vomiting ("CINV") associated with highly emetogenic chemotherapy regimens to be sufficient to support as broad a label indication as proposed in the NDA; - the anticipated progress of our current research and development programs for HTX-011, HTX-019 and any other research and development programs we may pursue, including the completion of ongoing clinical trials, initiation of new clinical trials and preclinical testing and the results of clinical and stability studies; - the anticipated timing of our filing of the NDA for HTX-019; - whether safety and efficacy results of our clinical trials and other required tests for approval provide data to warrant potential regulatory approval of SUSTOL or further development of any of our other product candidates; - if approved, the possibility that the FDA approval of SUSTOL or other future product candidates might entail post-marketing studies and our ability to meet these requirements within the mandated timelines; - if approved, our ability to comply with standard post-marketing requirements including U.S. federal advertising and promotion laws, federal and state anti-fraud and abuse laws, healthcare information privacy and security laws, safety surveillance, and disclosure of payments or other transfers of value to healthcare professionals and entities for SUSTOL or other future product candidates; - if approved, the market conditions during the commercial launch of SUSTOL or other future product candidates; - our ability to successfully market, commercialize and achieve market acceptance for SUSTOL or other future product candidates, including our positioning relative to competing products;

-- our ability to successfully market, commercialize and achieve market acceptance for SUSTOL or other future product candidates, including our positioning relative to competing products; - our ability to successfully develop and achieve regulatory approval for other future product candidates utilizing our proprietary Biochronomer® drug delivery technology; - · our ability to establish key collaborations for our products and any other future product candidates; - · our ability to successfully develop and commercialize any technology that we may in-license or products we may acquire; - · unanticipated delays due to manufacturing difficulties, supply constraints, or changes in the regulatory environment; - our ability to successfully establish and maintain key vendor relationships necessary for the manufacture of our products; - our ability to successfully operate in other non-U.S. jurisdictions in which we may choose to do business, including compliance with applicable regulatory requirements and laws; - uncertainties associated with obtaining and enforcing patents to protect our products, and our ability to successfully defend ourselves against unforeseen third party infringement claims; - · our estimates regarding our capital requirements; and - our ability to obtain additional financing and raise capital as necessary to fund operations or pursue business opportunities.
+- our ability to successfully develop and achieve regulatory approval for other future product candidates utilizing our proprietary Biochronomer® drug delivery technology ("Biochronomer technology"); - our ability to establish key collaborations for our products and any other future product candidates; - · our ability to successfully develop and commercialize any technology that we may in-license or products we may acquire; - · unanticipated delays due to manufacturing difficulties, supply constraints or changes in the regulatory environment; - · our ability to successfully establish and maintain key vendor relationships necessary to manufacture our products; - our ability to successfully operate in non-U.S. jurisdictions in which we may choose to do business, including compliance with applicable regulatory requirements and laws; - uncertainties associated with obtaining and enforcing patents to protect our products, and our ability to successfully defend ourselves against unforeseen third-party infringement claims; - our estimates regarding our capital requirements; and - our ability to obtain additional financing and raise capital as necessary to fund operations or pursue business opportunities.

 These forward-looking statements were based on information, plans and estimates at the date of this Quarterly Report on Form 10-Q, and we assume no obligation to update any forward-looking statements to reflect changes in underlying assumptions or factors, new information, future events or other changes.
-In addition, please see the "Risk Factors" section of our Annual Report.
-These risk factors may be updated from time to time by our future filings under the Securities Exchange Act of 1934 (the "Exchange Act").
+In addition, please see the "Risk Factors" section of this Quarterly Report on Form 10-Q. These risk factors may be updated from time to time by our future filings under the Exchange Act.
 You should carefully review all information therein.